vaibkumr/prompt-optimizer/README.md

 ```
 # Evaluations
 Following are the results for [logiqa](https://github.com/openai/evals/blob/main/evals/registry/evals/logiqa.yaml) OpenAI evals task.
-It is only performed for first 100 samples.
-Please note the results over this task are not true for all other tasks, more thorough testing and domain knowledge is needed to choose the optimal optimizer.
+It is only performed for a subset of first 100 samples.
+Please note the optimizer performance over this task should not be generalized to other tasks, more thorough testing and domain knowledge is needed to choose the optimal optimizer.

 | Name | % Tokens Reduced | LogiQA Accuracy | USD Saved Per $100 |
 | --- | --- | --- | --- |